 The goal should be to know where your customers are and make sure you are there to meet them.
 To paraphrase hockey great Wayne Gretzky, “Skate where the [customer] is going to be.”

-Things that don’t work.
+Things that don’t help you understand consumer habits

 Unless the website is geared towards meeting your customers’ goals, there’s no reason for them to stick around.
 Focusing marketing content on customer goals will ensure they will receive the help they need to accomplish what they came to your site for.

 2. Talking at rather than listening to your customers

 If you walked into a retail store and was immediately asked for your email address or other personal information before being allowed to browsing the aisles, you would leave the store.
 Your website shouldn’t shout or make demands of customers, either.
 Research has shown brand websites that focus on creating a good customer experience foster happy (buying) customers.

 Brands who wait for customers to type in their URL or pursue a single, one-way strategy might net a few sales but failure to stay aware of customer online behavior and align with it pretty much leaves online sales performance completely to chance.Know what your customer is searching for and craft your content strategy around that.
 Click To Tweet